Going strong since 1979!

 Quickly back to the indoor pool and offsite dinner at the wonderful Clemson Conference center.
 Sunday, rain arrived, only 7 hardy teams headed out.

-2000 – Callaway Gardens, GA – Droughts make for perfect weather.
+2000 – Callaway Gardens, Pine Mountain, GA – Droughts make for perfect weather.
 A Velo competition; What is “raw”, “natural” and “sweet” – Why honey, of course.
 26 questions with answers to be found along the route.
 We all missed trailer homes as bait at mile marker 8- tornado bait.
 Warm Springs was hosting its Fall Festival – a tractor parade and lunch at Ivey’s.
 Up, up, up to ride the ridge back to Callaway and tour the gardens.
 The costume party brought out some real creativity, Southern P’s were a winner.

 1999 – Greensboro, NC – Perfect weather this year.
 We got tangled up in Airport traffic as we located the hotel – directly across from the terminal buildings.
 Friday we enjoyed a great ride to a working grist mill.
 Saturday we found more city riding than we expected as we rode through the battleground to lunch at the park and for the brave a continuation to the downtown street fair.
 We finished on Sunday with great country riding.

 1998 – 20th Southern Tandem Rally – Selma, AL – A city tour, hosted by local cyclists.
 Selma has more historic homes than any other city in Alabama.
 Lunch at Old Cahawba State Park, there isn’t much left, the homes had all been moved into Selma!
 But the welcome center had a great slide show.
 We closed the weekend Sunday with a country ride then open house at the most gracious of old homes and a wonderful southern brunch on the lawn.